Our manifesto for art, craft and design education

 Call to Action: Created by our members, for our members, NSEAD's 2024 manifesto has three key hopes, aims and priorities, and 12 actions for change.

-• Tell them why our subject matters and the change that is needed and ask them to pledge their support
+• Tell them why our subject matters and the change that is needed, and ask them to pledge their support

-• Back the Manifesto asks on social media – tag NSEAD and link to our posts on Twitter | Facebook | Instagram |
+• Back the Manifesto on social media – tag NSEAD and link to our posts on Twitter | Facebook | Instagram |

 • Join us and make your voice heard - stand up for our subject